Carbon black: Pigment

 All of these types of carbon black were used extensively as paint pigments since prehistoric times.
-Rembrandt, Vermeer, Van Dyck, and more recently, Cézanne, Picasso and Manet employed carbon black pigments in their paintings.
+Rembrandt, Johannes Vermeer, Anthony van Dyck, and more recently, Paul Cézanne, Pablo Picasso, and Édouard Manet employed carbon black pigments in their paintings.
 A typical example is Manet's "Music in the Tuileries", where the black dresses and the men's hats are painted in ivory black.
 Newer methods of producing carbon black have largely superseded these traditional sources.
 For artisanal purposes, carbon black produced by any means remains common.